 KYMA Night:

-No, no time cutoffs are indicated for the different courses.
+No, there are no official cut-off times for the different courses.

-A hydration station is available on the course at each loop.
-There is no food aid station: bring your own gels and bars to carry with you from the start.
+A hydration station is available on the course at each lap.
+There is no food provided, so bring your own gels and bars and carry them with you from the start.

 Your registration includes: